Forex Grid Trading Strategy - Detailed Explanation

 - Appears complex and illogical at first: Commonly, people are familiar with placing one trade based on their predictions, using a stop loss and a take profit order.
 With the grid strategy, you place many trades without a take profit or stop loss and, instead of focusing on a single trade, you focus on the validity of the price range you cover.

 - Incorrect grids can create large losses: If you set up your grid to perform aggressively, you might find yourself in a margin call.
 It's important to measure your risk before you establish your grid.
-However, some traders use a grid trading ea to help them with this.
+Some traders use a grid trading strategy ea to help them with this.
 For example, a grid trading python bot or a pz grid trading ea, which might pre-display risk and exposure and refuse to trade open-ended grids.

 - Grids aren't a set-and-forget strategy.
 For grids to function well, they need educated traders.
 There aren't any grid settings that are profitable forever.
 This is because your equity and the market trading range change after some time.
 Using the Metatrader Tester is great, but traders won't find a setting that will generate profits forever.